 5. Over The Counter Medicines

 This one can be quite frustrating if you are sick and need medicine.
 Most medicines are available and easy to find over the counter.
 But then some medicine such as codeine related pain killers aren't sold anywhere.
 So if you have severe pain the best you can buy is paracetamol or ibuprofen.
 I always bring as much as I can of any medicine I will need for my period of stay.
-That way I also know they are regulated and not a inferior product.
-And that I have them on hand as soon as I need them without running around looking for them when I am sick.
+That way I also know they are regulated and not an inferior product.
+It also means I have them on hand as soon as I need them without running around looking for them when I am sick.

 6. A Good Cup Of Coffee

 Do I miss a decent cup of coffee or what.
 The best you can buy here is Nescafe Instant Coffee.
-There is no alternative and there certainly aren't any barista coffees available.
+There is no alternative and there certainly aren't any barista coffees available such as a latte or cappuccino.
 A good cup of coffee can be difficult to find in Australia in any instance.
 So there is no hope of finding one in India.
 You will need to travel to Italy for that.

 7. Western Toilets

 I am lucky that my family have both a traditional and western toilet as do most of our relatives.
 The traditional toilet is just a hole in the ground that you squat over.
 It's not the worst to use but they do tend to get filthy.
-If you are travelling its difficult to find a western toilet and if you do it will most likely be filthy as people use them in the same manner.
-So there are typically foot prints and fecal matter all over them.
-Remember that people here don't use toilet paper either but rather wash off with a high pressured spray of water.
+If you are travelling its difficult to find a western toilet and if you do it will most likely be filthy since locals use them in the same manner.
+So there are typically foot prints and fecal matter all over the toilet seat.
+Remember that people here don't use toilet paper either but rather wash off with a high pressured spray of water or the old fashioned way with a cup of water that you straddle.
 I always have to carry my own toilet paper if I go anywhere.
 This is just a comfort preference of mine.